cpsxen/cps-xen/README.md

 * Rate-monotonic scheduling (RM)
 * Deadline-monotonic scheduling (DM)

-CPS-Xen 1.1 also introduces an explicit event-based mechanism for checkpointing of paravirtualized virtual machines (PVM).
+CPS-Xen also features  an explicit event-based mechanism for checkpointing of paravirtualized virtual machines (PVM).
 This allows a PVM itself to determine the moment in time for checkpointing rather than being dependent on a periodical event.
 This functionality is implemented as an extention to Remus(a high availability extension for Xen)[2,3].
+In CPS-Xen 1.2 this mechanism has been updated to use Migrate v2.

+New to CPS-Xen is an enhanced MiniOS - available in the repository *mini-os* - that is able to be suspended and resumed so that it now can be protected by Remus.

 ### How to use?